Menu Search

 Jazz Artist Competition

 Entrants may play either piccolo, C flute, alto flute, or bass flute on their recordings.
 Each selection must include one or two improvised choruses.
-Entrants must be 18 years of age or older by the first day of the convention.
 Previous first-place winners of this competition are ineligible to compete again.

 Competition Requirements*